MUIREDCap/field_datacrypt/README.md

 ## The Problem

-REDCap stores every data in plain in database
+REDCap stores every data in plaintext into databases

 ## What This Module Does